caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 >
 > ***Tip:*** Use the "Ask and Wait" trick: Wait 30 seconds after you ask your question before moving on.
 Usually, a student will speak up!

+## SLIDE 47
+## 8. Break (10 min on Weekdays)

 ## SLIDE 48
-## 8. Break (10 min on Weekdays)
+Review

 ## SLIDE 49
-Review

-## SLIDE 50
 **Define user persona:** A user persona is a fictional character that designers create to represent the user.
 Why use user personas?
 It helps to have a person in mind to solve a problem for.

 - User personas are a visual communication tool, too.
-They are formatted in one (or two) pages that can be quickly digested by the client and your design teammates.
+They are formatted in one (or two) pages that can be quickly digested by stakeholders, clients and teammates.

-- User personas contain information: their name, appearance, and location, but a brief description of their preferences and behaviors.
+- User personas contain: their name, photo, and location, but a brief description of their preferences and behaviors.
   - You can think of a user persona as a mini-biography or ID card for your user!

-Ask, **"Can anyone remind us of the difference between a proto-persona and a user persona??"** (***Hint!*** This was discussed at the beginning of class!)

 Proto-personas vs. user personas:
 - Proto-personas are based on a hypothesis—your best guess.
 They are created *before* user research.
 - User personas are based on data, facts, and information gathered.
 They are done *after* user research.
-- Just like empathy maps, user personas allow you to get to know the user and *quickly* communicate who they are.
-As UX designers, we use multiple tools to visualize and share the importance of user-centered design.
-Empathy for your users is one of the primary skills you will bring to a company as a UX designer.

-What's the purpose of personas, you might wonder?
-It is to create realistic representations of your key user segments.
+The purpose of user personas is to create realistic representations of your key user segments.

 - They are based on mainly quantitative user research (facts and data) and some qualitative information (exploratory).
 - They are a quick and inexpensive way to test and prioritize features throughout the development process.

 **1. What User Personas Are:**

-- The purpose of user personas is to create realistic representations of your key user segments.
-- Based on qualitative and some quantitative user research and web analytics.
+- The purpose of user personas is to create realistic representations of your key user segments based on qualitative and quantitative research.
-- Quick and inexpensive way to test and prioritize features throughout the development process.

 **2. When User Personas Are Used:**

-- User personas are most useful at the beginning of the design process.
+- User personas are most useful at the beginning of the design process (or really anytime you need to revisit who your user is or build empathy for the user with stakeholders)

 **3. Why User Personas Matter:**